acastillo5248/Project_3_fork/Project-StarterCodes/Project3-ReconstructPCO2/README.md

 Martin: Played a key role in the analysis of model results and performance metrics and the construction of the Temporal Response and the correlation of the optimal lag.
 Also contributed to the visualization and interpretation of the reconstructed data.

-Alessandro: Helped in the development of the spatial and temporal analysis techniques, as well as in refining model selection and data visualization methods.
+Alessandro Castillo: Helped in the development of the spatial and temporal analysis techniques, as well as in refining model selection and data visualization methods.
 Developed training and reconstruction loops as well as final visualizations.

 How to Run the Notebooks
 Clone the Repository: